rainbowdashlabs/sql-java/docs/03/query_planer.md

 index on a column is sorted.
 Which means the database doesn't have to read all rows which come before 5, but can nearly directly jump to it without reading all columns before this.

-That whis happens can only be seen via the query plans.
+What happens can only be seen via the query plans.
 And that is why it is so important to know and read them.
 They will allow you to better understand your database and also allows you to check if the indices you have added are actually used by your query.